ConnorChristie/The-Forum-Framework/README.md

 ##Quick Warning
 TFFW is currently in an unstable state.
 I have just begun developing, so it is likely to change dramatically.

+##What TFFW can do
+ - Quickly create a news feed on your homepage.
+ - Create a full fledged web forum.
+ - Manage users and sessions for your site.

 ##A quick example
 TFFW is more a collection of php classes than a traditional framework like Zend, Cake and CodeIgniter.
 Rather than force you to use architecture like MVC, it lets you design your application however you want.